Questions asked in a Parent Interview by Pune Schools?

 Q39.How do you plan to balance work and home and school needs?

 Q40.
-During school holidays, how will you manage with work and your child?
+During the school holidays, how will you manage work and your child?

 Q41.
-Do you think a maid is capable of brining up your child as efficiently / effectively as you?
+Do you think a maid is capable of bringing up your child as efficiently / effectively as you?

 Q42.
 Where is your hometown?

 Q43.
-How many times in a month do you eat dinner out?
+How many times a month do you eat dinner out?